-The Oklahoma Military Academy (OMA) operated at the present location of RSU from 1919 until it closed in 1971.
+A monument honoring cadets of the former Oklahoma Military Academy (OMA) who lost their lives during military service was dedicated on June 4, 2011 at Rogers State University in Claremore, Okla.
+OMA operated at the present location of RSU from 1919 until it closed in 1971.
 Today, RSU is a regional public university, serving nearly 4,400 students from its main campus in Claremore, and branch campuses in Bartlesville and Pryor, Okla.

 History abounds on the RSU campus in Claremore.
 Our Campus Hill is truly a place the past and present converge, where history meets the future,” said RSU President Larry Rice.
 “Historical buildings, sculptures of three U.S. presidents, and a military museum share the Hill alongside new state-of-the-art facilities.

 More than 2,500 OMA cadets served in the U.S. Armed Forces during World War II, the Korean War, and the Vietnam War.
 In addition, a greater percentage of OMA cadets served in the U.S. Armed Forces than any other high school, junior college or university in Oklahoma.

 “The memorial is an elegant, dignified, and somber reminder of our brothers who paid the ultimate price,” said Randy Vierling, President of the OMA Alumni Association.
-“It is a tourist attraction.”
+“It is a tourist attraction.
+This memorial represents more than just a stone monument to the past – the etched names and the words of dedication are testimonials to the code of conduct OMA cadets learned as young ROTC officers in training.
+‘Courage, Loyalty, Honor’ are values that have served us well throughout our lifetimes,” Vierling said.

 “I’ve never seen such an outpouring of generosity,” said Dr. Danette Boyle, RSU vice president for development.
 “In fact, we met and exceeded our goal.
 The amount raised above the cost of the memorial was placed in an endowment to preserve it for posterity, to provide scholarships for RSU military history students, and to maintain the OMA Museum.